Minolta SR-mount: Compatibility

+History

 SR - The SR camera models from 1958 to 1967 features the initial design implementation of the SR bayonet, beginning with the Minolta SR-2.
 These are mechanical cameras without TTL metering or automatic exposure.
 The 1962 Minolta SR-7 was the first 35 mm SLR with a built-in CdS meter, providing the same metering capabilities as the external clip-on meter available for the 1960 Minolta SR-3 and later models of the Minolta SR-1.

 MC - The SR-T 101 launched in 1966 has a lens coupling for full aperture through-the-lens (TTL) metering.
 A coupling lug protruding from the aperture ring operates the follower needle in the viewfinder, allowing the lens aperture to be set according to the meter reading.
 The camera has two CdS cells attached to the top of the prism that reads in a center-weighted fashion the brightness off the focusing screen.
 The later X-1 and XE models, also using the MC lenses, has an aperture-priority automatic exposure mode.

 MD - In 1977, the XD series introduced an additional tab on the lens which reported the smallest available aperture (f/16, f/22, or f/32) to the camera to accomplish shutter priority automatic exposure in S mode on the Minolta XD-7 (XD-11 in the U.S.A.), and later in the P (programmed automatic exposure) mode on the X-700.
 The proper use of this feature meant that the lenses had to be set to their smallest aperture.
 In 1981, MD lenses included a minimum aperture lock that prevented the aperture ring from accidentally being moved.